SettleAPI/settle-api-description/docs/4. Developer Tools/08-status-codes.md

 # Status Code Description

+> To get a full list of available Status Codes, please see the [`merchant.statusCodes.list` Reference Documentation](./b3A6MTUzOTU0MzU-merchant-status-codes-list).

 ### 1003 - `PENDING`
 Payment has been created and awaits authorisation, meaning funding has been committed.
 It can also be rejected by the user, aborted by the merchant or simply expired after a set amount of time (2 days by default).